-Prosper Smashes Crowdfunding Target Raising Over £1,000,000 Just A Month After Launch
+Prosper smashes Crowdfunding target raising over £1,000,000 just a month after launch

-Wealthtech platform Prosper has closed its first crowdfunding campaign, raising over £1m and topping up the £3 already raised from investors including Monzo's co-founder Tom Blomfield, Capital One's co-founder Matt Cooper, and many other high-profile fintech angels.
+(MENAFN- Pressat) Wealthtech platform Prosper has closed its first crowdfunding campaign, raising over £1m and topping up the £3.2m already raised from investors including Monzo’s co-founder Tom Blomfield, Capital One’s co-founder Matt Cooper, and many other high-profile fintech angels.

 Prosper was founded by fintech entrepreneurs Ricky Knox, Nick Perrett, and Phil Bungey, who previously built businesses such as Nutmeg and Tandem Bank.